Eijsden: Economy

 In the second half of the 20th century, many orchards were replaced by housing, dairy farming and industry.

 In 1870, a zinc white factory brought industrial activity to the municipality, along with jobs and air pollution.
 The number of jobs originally was about 700; by now some 300 are left.

 As a result of the relatively vast housing projects in the northern part, Eijsden nowadays is largely residential.

+The village is served by Eijsden railway station on the Liège–Maastricht line, which is only served by NMBS/SNCB trains and is the southernmost railway station in the Netherlands.